dromer/Adafruit-PWM-Servo-Driver-Library/README.md

 This is a library for our Adafruit 16-channel PWM & Servo driver

+This branch has been modified to work with TinyWireM.h and the attiny85 based Digispark

   Pick one up today in the adafruit shop!
   ------> http://www.adafruit.com/products/815